by Warren Camp

 Peter’s teaching herein focuses on our mind: What we believe directly affects how we choose to respond to problems we face.
 If we trust that God is looking out for us, the threat of hard circumstances gets lessened.
 But, if we decide to rely on our own way of thinking, we’ll more likely react negatively to situations beyond our control.
 A negative attitude (whether from fear, worry, anger, or jealousy) can make things worse.
 To prepare for positive future development, we ought to start by developing biblical thinking.

 A follow-up lesson from Peter (v.
 13) instructs us to be “alert and fully sober,” suggesting that we remain balanced during crises.
 That said, we must resist attempting quick fixes for the problems we encounter while also refusing to take into account ungodly considerations.
 Satan, our enemy, will quickly propose options designed to trip up and divert us from keeping on God’s straight, well-lit path.
-Thankfully, with the Holy Spirit’s help, we can figure out how to stand firm, put on the full armor of God, and devotedly follow the Lord.
+Thankfully, with the Holy Spirit’s help, we can figure out how to stand firm, put on the full armor of God, and devotedly and obediently follow the Lord.

 A Child Does as a Parent Does (1:14–16)